 - Federal Appeals Project (FAP), in which students represent clients on direct appeal from their federal criminal convictions.

-Finally, the Remington Center houses two longstanding externship projects, the Prosecution Project and the Public Defender Project.
+Finally, the Remington Center houses two longstanding externship projects, the Prosecution Project and the Public Defender Projects.
 In these projects, students spend the summer working full-time in district attorney or public defender offices throughout Wisconsin.
 The students’ externship experience is sandwiched between a spring semester class on the prosecution or defense function and a fall-semester seminar in professional responsibilities, in which the students reflect on their experiences.

 The History of the FJR Center